 L18 URST 380 Applications in GIS

-This introductory course in Geographic Information Systems (GIS) is designed to provide basic knowledge of GIS theory and applications using the existing state-of-the-art GIS software.
-The course is taught using a combination of lectures, demonstrations and hands-on, interactive tutorials in the classroom.
-The first week of the course provides a broad view of how students can display and query spatial data and produce map products.
-The remainder of the course focuses on applying spatial analytical tools to address questions and solve problems.
-As the semester develops, more tools are added to students' GIS toolbox so that they can complete a final independent project that integrates material learned during the course.
-Students are encouraged to design individualized final projects using their own or other available data; however, some already-prepared final projects also are available.
+This introductory course in Geographic Information Systems (GIS) is designed to provide you with the knowledge, skills, and confidence to be an independent user of GIS.
+The course will use the latest version of ESRI ArcGIS.
+The course is taught using a combination of lectures, demonstrations, and hands-on, interactive tutorials in the classroom.
+You will also explore the scientific literature to understand how GIS is being used by various disciplines to address spatial questions.
+The course takes a multidisciplinary approach that is focused on learning the tools of GIS versus working with data from a particular field.
+The goal is to establish a solid foundation you can use to address spatial questions that interest you, your mentor, or your employee.
+The first weeks of the course will provide a broad view of how you can display and query spatial data and produce map products.
+The remainder of the course will explore the power of GIS with a focus on applying spatial analytical tools to address questions and solve problems.
+As the semester develops, more tools will be added to your GIS toolbox so that you can complete a final independent project that integrates materials learned during the course with those spatial analyses that interest you the most.
+Students will have the choice of using a prepared final project, a provided data set, or designing an individualized final project using their own or other available data.

 Same as L82 EnSt 380